 The remains of the Temple were unearthed in 1956 during excavations carried out by the Austrian Archaeological Institute (ÖAI).
-Due to its excellent state of preservation and historical importance it was rebuilt with original building elements in 1957/1958.
-There were also some supplementation with modern building material so as to reproduce the building’s precise appearance more fully.
+Due to its excellent state of preservation and historical importance, it was rebuilt with original building elements in 1957/1958.
+There was also some supplementation with modern building material so as to reproduce the building’s precise appearance more fully.
 In 2012 the Austrian Archaeological Institute began an extensive conservation project with the support of the J. M. Kaplan Fund.
 The project was completed in September 2014.
 All the photos included in this post were taken in April 2015 after the conservation was finished.

 According to an inscription engraved on the archivolt of the entablature, the small temple-like structure was dedicated to Artemis Ephesia, Emperor Hadrian and to the demos of Ephesus, by the asiarch Poplius Vedius Antoninus Sabinus of Ephesus.

 The building is a tetrastyle (4 columns) prostyle (only columns are along the front side) temple of modest dimensions and has rich architectural and sculptural decorations.
 Two Corinthian columns and two pillars on the edges support the entablature with a curved Syrian type pediment decorated with floral patterns and bearing a relief of Tyche, the goddess of victory.
 The Goddess is wearing a crown depicting the walls and towers of the city.